hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/03_annotation-snpeff.md

 1. The appropriate genome
 2. The VCF file we want to annotate

-By default SnpEff downloads and install databases automatically (since version 4.0).
+By default snpEff downloads and install databases automatically (since version 4.0).
 To see what databases are available you can use the `databases` command.
 Be sure to pipe this to `less`, as there is a long list of options:

 	$ snpEff databases | less